Raees (2017 film): Plot

 The film begins in the 1960s (evident from a newspaper).

-Raees, a sharp-minded boy, lives in Fatehpur, Gujarat, a dry state and gets involved in the illegal liquor trade from a young age.
-He uses his mother's philosophy: no occupation is low and no religion greater than any occupation as a mechanism of self-deception.
+Raees, a sharp-minded boy, lives in Fatehpur, Gujarat, a dry state, and gets involved in the illegal liquor trade at a young age.
+He uses his mother's philosophy: "no occupation is low and no religion is greater than any occupation" as a mechanism of self-deception.
 Along with his best friend, Sadiq, he starts working for a local gangster, Jairaj — who prefers Raees as he comes up with novel ideas for smuggling.
-As his power and influence grow, he decides to part ways with Jairaj and takes the help of a crime boss, Musabhai to start his own business.
-He gains immense popularity in his community: he provides them liquor, employs them for receiving and delivering orders and thus enjoys political support from both the Chief Minister and Pashabhai, the leader of the opposition.
+As his power and influence grow, he decides to part ways with Jairaj and takes the help of a crime boss, Musabhai, to start his own business.
+He gains immense popularity in his community: he provides them liquor, employs them for receiving and delivering orders, and thus enjoys political support from both the Chief Minister and Pashabhai, the leader of the opposition.

-Meanwhile, an honest and powerful police officer, ACP J. A. Majmudar is transferred to Fatehpur and starts a major crackdown on alcohol dealers, focusing on Raees.
-This affects most of the dealers except him as he manages to smuggle past Majmudar — leading to hostile relations and a failed assassination attempt by Jairaj.
-Raees subsequently kills him in retaliation.
+Meanwhile, an honest and powerful police officer, ACP J. A. Majmudar, is transferred to Fatehpur and starts a major crackdown on alcohol dealers, focusing on Raees.
+This affects most of the dealers except him as he manages to smuggle past Majmudar, leading to hostile relations and a failed assassination attempt by Jairaj.
+Raees subsequently kills Jairaj in retaliation.
 In the meantime, Raees marries his neighbour Aasiya and has a son with her.

-At the baby shower, he convinces the CM to transfer Majmudar to the Police Control Room and takes on a new real-estate project offered to him.
+At the baby shower, he convinces the CM to transfer Majmudar to the Police Control Room and takes on a new real estate project offered to him.
 With Majmudar gone and construction in full swing, all seems to be going well for him.
 Majmudar, however, is still keeping track of his activities through phone taps and moles he planted earlier.